bryant0918/mls-comps-transform/QUICK_START.md

   - Total Bathrooms
   - Total Square Feet
   - Year Built
+  - Property Type

 💡 **Tip**: This is the standard format from MLS downloads, so your file should work without any changes!

 ## 🎨 What You Get

 The transformed file will have:
-- ✅ Only the important columns (14 instead of 176!)
+- ✅ Only the important columns (15 instead of 176!)
 - ✅ Properties sorted by price (highest to lowest)
 - ✅ Color-coded into 4 groups (quartiles):
   - **Light green** = Highest priced properties